Home / Blog

 Allowing Dogs to Set the Pace

 Dogs, just like people, have unique personalities.
 Some charge forward, seeking every ounce of affection they can get, while others take longer to open up.
-When considering how to pet a dog that’s cautious, move at their speed.
+When considering how to petting a dog that’s cautious, move at their speed.
 If they move away or appear hesitant, avoid forcing contact.
 Step back and let them observe you from a distance.

 Over time, shy dogs may approach once they realize they have the freedom to move at their comfort level.
 That sense of agency is especially helpful for dogs that have had challenging past experiences.
 Pressuring a timid dog can erode trust, so watch their signals closely.